iNEXT.3D

 in comparison with the observed diversity.
 Typically, the asymptotic

-for q < 1 (especially for q = 0, species richness), the asymptotic
+reliable, but for q < 1 (especially for q = 0, species richness), the

 estimate of PD or mean PD with respect to reference times), and a